Whickham

-Whickham is a village in Tyne and Wear, North East England, within the Metropolitan Borough of Gateshead.
+Whickham is a village in the Borough of Gateshead in Tyne and Wear, North East England, historically in the county of Durham.
 The village is on high ground overlooking the River Tyne and 5 mi south-west of Newcastle upon Tyne.

 History

 Whickham underwent some expansion in the 1950s when the Lakes Estate was built just off Whickham Highway.
 Then later in the decade the Oakfield Estate just off Whaggs Lane was built.
-Grange Estate began the long-term development by JT Bell, (Bellway), the builder, who went on to build Clavering Park, Clavering Grange, the Cedars and then Fellside Park.
+Grange Estate began the long-term development by JT Bell (Bellway), the builder, who went on to build Clavering Park, Clavering Grange, the Cedars and then Fellside Park.

 In central Whickham, near Front Street, is Chase Park, the former residence of Whickham Chase.
 The property included a manor house, which was demolished in 1960.
 The park includes King George's Field, in which is a historic tower that is now closed off from the public.
 The large play area was restored in 2017 with funding from the Heritage Lottery Fund and the Big Lottery Fund, which included the removal of a large slide and the remodelling of the children's play area, as well as the replanting of Chase Park's many flower beds.